mowerther/D-HYDROPT/README.md

 ## Acknowledgements

-This implementation by Moritmer Werther extends the original HYDROPT framework.
+This implementation by Mortimer Werther extends the original HYDROPT framework.
 We thank Tadzio Holtrop and Hendrik Jan van der Woerd for developing and openly sharing HYDROPT.